This post was updated on: August 1, 2019

 On the downside, entry-level segments can often be described as “dirty deeds, done dirt cheap.”
 Electric skateboards are no different.
 Robbing you of your hard earned money just looks like a too good of an opportunity to be missed.

-That is why we are going to give a shout out to these six best cheap electric skateboards that deserve your attention and break this notorious reputation.
+That is why we are going to give a shout out to top 6 cheap electric skateboards that deserve your attention and break this notorious reputation.